MilesCranmerBot/PySR/README.md

 ## Installation

-### Pip

-You can install PySR with pip:
+You can install PySR with pip or conda:

 ```bash
 pip install pysr
 ```

-Julia dependencies will be installed at first import.

-### Conda

-Install PySR with conda:

 ```bash
 conda install -c conda-forge pysr
 ```

+Julia dependencies will be installed at first import.

 ### AI Agent Skill